Zilliqa/zq2/scilla/README.md

 # Scilla client

 This repo acts as a way to execute against scilla, running in a docker container.
-The container exposes two tcp ports, here on 12345 and 12346 which are used to make JSON-RPC requests, and to read/write state information.
+The container exposes tcp ports, here on 12345 to 12347 which are used to make JSON-RPC requests, and to read/write state information.

-Assuming you have a built docker container here called `scilla_reflector:1.0` with the scilla scripts inside you can run:
+There is a docker images available on docker hub, which can be run with:

 ```
-docker run --rm -it -p 12345-12347:12345-12347 scilla_reflector:1.0
+docker run --rm -p 12345-12347:12345-12347 nhutton/scilla_tcp:1.0 /scilla/0/run_scilla_tcp.sh
 ```

 You should see: